sauravkumar711/saurav-trading/opinion-trading-frontend/README.md

 ## Deployment
 The backend is ready for deployment on cloud providers such as AWS, Render, or Heroku.
 Ensure to set the environment variables in the production environment.

-## Contributing
-Contributions are welcome!
-Please submit a pull request or open an issue for any enhancements or bug fixes.

-## License
-This project is licensed under the MIT License.

 ## Architecture and Data Flow
 The backend is built using Node.js and Express.js, with MongoDB as the database.
 The application uses JWT for authentication and role-based access control for admin functionalities.
 WebSockets are used for real-time updates on events and trades.
 The backend integrates with external sports data APIs to fetch live scores, events, and odds.